Volunteer - various opportunities at locations within Derbyshire

 The Role

-This role will be based at our Ilkeston site, working 37.5 hours per week Monday-Friday 9am-5pm on a permanent contract.
-We are looking for an experienced Drug and Alcohol Practitioner to join our Ilkeston team, managing a caseload of service users presenting with drug and alcohol issues in the Erewash area of the Derbyshire county.
+This role will be based at our Chesterfield site, working 37.5 hours per week Monday-Friday 9am-5pm on a permanent contract.
+We are looking for an experienced Drug and Alcohol Practitioner to join our Chesterfield team, managing a caseload of service users presenting with drug and alcohol issues in the North East Derbyshire area of the Derbyshire county.
 The role will involve offering a range of harm reduction interventions and structured key working, helping engage service users in a care-planned and recovery focussed way to attain improved health outcomes and achieve their personalised treatment goals.
 This will involve you effectively organising and delivering 1-2-1 care-planned support and facilitating group work sessions as required, using appropriate models, interventions and approaches tailored to meet the individual needs of service users.
 Furthermore, you will support them in their individual, person-centred journey to build recovery capital by partnership working with other support agencies and local projects.
 You will work closely with specialist teams within our service, including recovery connectors, employment workers, rehab workers, counsellors and clinical colleagues.

 Full role training and shadowing opportunities will be included as part of your induction.